John 18:38: Literary references

 Mikhail Bulgakov fictionally expands on the relationship between Pilate and Jesus in his novel Master and Margarita.
-Specific reference to John 18:38 comes in Chapter 2 of the novel entitled "Pontius Pilate", in which he asks the very question "What is truth?" to Jesus ("Jeshua Ha-Notsri" - "Jesus of Nazareth" in Hebrew).
+Specific reference to John 18:38 comes in Chapter 2 of the novel entitled "Pontius Pilate", in which he asks the very question "What is truth?" to Jesus ("Jeshua Ha-Notsri" – "Jesus of Nazareth" in Hebrew).

-J. L. Austin, the ordinary-language philosopher, in a symposium on truth, comments:
+J. L. Austin, the ordinary-language philosopher, in a symposium on truth, begins with some paragraphs from the Bacon essay but expands the commentary to many pages, using the approaches of modern logic.